omega8cc/boa/README.md

 ## Multi-Ægir Hosting

-Leverage one Aegir Master Instance and multiple Satellite Instances.
+Leverage one Ægir Master Instance and multiple Satellite Instances.
 Use Satellite Instances to host your sites, as the Master holds the central Nginx configuration.
-Note: The 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Aegir features but to the multi-instance environment with virtual chroot/jail for each Aegir Satellite instance.
+Note: The 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Ægir features but to the multi-instance environment with virtual chroot/jail for each Ægir Satellite instance.

 ## Installation Scripts

-- **Barracuda**: Installs and upgrades the Aegir Master Instance system including OS environment and main Aegir instance, but no platforms (besides hostmaster) are installed there.
-- **Octopus**: Installs and updates Aegir + Drupal platforms with a clean, secure structure.
+- **BOA**: Runs Barracuda and Octopus to install complete BOA system.
+- **BARRACUDA**: Upgrades the system and the Ægir Master Instance.
+- **OCTOPUS**: Updates Ægir Instances + Drupal platforms.

 ## Dual License